gusluchetti/portfolio/README.md

 This is my portfolio repository!

-I'm hosting the website with Firebase, and it's built using React/Gatsby.
+It's hosted with Firebase, and it's built using Gatsby, Chakra for the UI components and Framer Motion for animating everything.

+Please bear in mind that this is a constant work-in-progress!